WangGuangxue/learngit/readme.txt

-Git is a version control System!
+Git is a distributed version control system.
-And it is a way of useful!:wq
+Git is free software distributed under the GPL.